Calling College Coaches: Phone Scripts and Voicemail Templates to Use on Your Next Coach Call

 - How do the athletes on your team interact with each other?
 Do they hang out together outside of practice and games?

-- What is the housing situation for athletes?
+- What is housing like on campus?
+Is the housing situation different for athletes?

-Insider tip: During your first few calls with a college coach, avoid asking for a scholarship.
+During your first few calls with a college coach, avoid asking for a scholarship.
 You need to develop a relationship with the coach before you start asking them for money.
-A way to ease into the conversation could including asking a question like, “What does it take to earn a scholarship with your program?”
+A way to ease into the conversation could including asking questions about academic scholarships, financial aid and what it takes to earn a spot on the team or qualify for an athletic scholarship.

 Questions to expect from college coaches